yulduzetta/readme-generator/README.md

  <a href="http://choosealicense.com/licenses/mit/" target="_blank">MIT License</a> ![MIT License](https://img.shields.io/badge/mit-brightgreen)

 ## Demo
-[Demo video](https://www.youtube.com/watch?v=_magC9Du34A&feature=youtu.be) will walk you through the application and its usage
+1. [Demo video](https://www.youtube.com/watch?v=_magC9Du34A&feature=youtu.be) will walk you through the application and its usage
+2. Sample `README.md` can be found [here](https://github.com/yulduzetta/readme-generator/blob/develop/dist/README.md)

 **Click on the giphy to watch full demo**